opnfv/samplevnf/docs/release/results/results.rst

 ==========================

-The following sections describe the yardstick results as evaluated for the Gambia release.
-Each section describes the determined state of the specific test case in Gambia release.
+The following sections describe the yardstick results as evaluated for the Hunter release.
+Each section describes the determined state of the specific test case in Hunter release.

 Feature Test Results
 ====================